Logo

 19.

-Naftali Bennett attended Yavne Yeshiva High School in Haifa, and became a youth leader with the religious Zionist youth organization Bnei Akiva.
+Naftali Bennett attended Yavne Yeshiva High School in Haifa and became a group leader in the religious Zionist youth movement Bnei Akiva.

 20.